HomePosts5 Energy-Saving Tips To Lower Your Summer Electricity Bills

 1. Set your thermostat correctly

 One of the most effective ways to reduce your energy usage is to be smart about your thermostat settings.
-According to Energy Saver Tips from the U.S. Department of Energy (DOE), you could save as much as an estimated 10% on cooling (and heating) by setting your thermostat back 7°–10°F from its usual setting for 8 hours a day.
+According to the U.S. Department of Energy (DOE), you could save as much as an estimated 10% on cooling (and heating) by setting your thermostat back 7°–10°F from its usual setting for 8 hours a day.

-The best plan of action is to set your thermostat to keep your house warmer while you’re sleeping or out and about.
+One easy strategy is to set your thermostat to keep your house warmer while you’re sleeping or away.
 To simplify the process, you can use a programmable thermostat to automatically adjust temperatures on set days and times.

 2. Stay up-to-date on your HVAC maintenance